JIRA is a 'web application', meaning it runs centrally on a server, and users interact with it through web browsers from any computer.

 There are two ways to evaluate JIRA:

-- Start immediately with JIRA OnDemand and then migrate to a local production server later, or simply continue to use JIRA OnDemand.
+- Start immediately with JIRA Cloud and then migrate to a local production server later, or simply continue to use JIRA Cloud.

-- Install JIRA on a local computer and then migrate this to a production server later.
+- Install JIRA Server on a local computer and then migrate this to a production server later.